State Government Student Internship Stipend Program

 The State Government Student Internship Stipend Program is designed to integrate education with practical experience.
 It is an opportunity for a student engaged in a specific course of study to assist an agency with a project or initiative related to the student’s academic work.
 The Internship Stipend Program will help supplement the funds agencies have available so students can more readily be hired.

-The purpose of hiring an intern is to provide the student with knowledge of and professional experience in those job duties and skills within a specific ND State Government Executive Branch (excluding Higher Education) that match their collegiate background.
-The intern’s job duties must be related to the intern’s academic career goal or field of study.
-A student intern should not be used as a mere “gopher” or to only perform basic, repetitive clerical tasks such as filing, copying, or delivering mail.
+The purpose of hiring an intern is to provide the student with knowledge of and professional experience in those job duties and skills within a specific North Dakota State Government Executive Branch (excluding Higher Education) that match their collegiate background.

 Executive Branch Agencies (excluding Higher Education) must submit a completed Internship Work Plan (SFN 59150) to HRMS for approval.